adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 There are other models available and if there are others that might have relevant things not covered by SSDF then please let us know so we can evaluate whether it's worth including extra things from them.
 We found that of the alternative models available such as [BSA](https://www.bsa.org/reports/updated-bsa-framework-for-secure-software) (which maps to SSDF) and [SLSA](https://slsa.dev/) we found the SSDF publication to be suitably thorough and in many cases is more detailed than the alternatives we had looked at.
-This does not prevent us from aiming to attain the levels in other specifications, but means that our primary focus will be on SSDF.
+This does not prevent us from aiming to attain particular compliance levels in specifications such as SLSA, but means that our primary focus will be on the items in the SSDF framework.

 ## What are we doing?